NoodlesOfWrath/NoodlesOfWrath/README.md

 ## Current Focus

-Currently, I am working on improving [ABC-Game-Engine](https://github.com/ABC-Engine/ABC-Game-Engine) by making a game alongside its development to weed out some issues.
+Currently, I am working on improving [ACL](https://github.com/NoodlesOfWrath/ACL), an HDL for analog.
+However, I don't have as much time as I would like to dedicate to ACL.

 ## Get in Touch